The Calderdale Advice Strategy 2017-20

 - Northern Housing Consortium financial resilience report [PDF 1603KB]

-The Advice Strategy includes an assessment of need, based on statistics on employment, benefits and housing and takes into account challenges that people may face as a result of further changes to welfare benefits and other reforms, such as the Care Act.
-We have also included feedback already received from partners at events and workshops and we are now seeking comments more widely to ensure that the advice service in future continues to meet peoples’ needs, both in terms of how they access information, through digital and other channels and in responding flexibly to changing priorities and requirements.
+The Advice Strategy includes an assessment of need, based on statistics on employment, benefits and housing.
+It takes account of challenges people face from changes to welfare benefits and other reforms, like the Care Act .
+We have included feedback from partners at events and workshops.
+We now seek comments more widely, to make sure the advice service meets peoples’ needs in the future.
+This is about how information is accessed via digital and other media, while being flexible to changing priorities and needs.

 - Username Stephanie Jones / Amanda Gatehouse